 The Lomax Project transforms performing arts centres, theatres and festivals into creative hubs where eminent musicians gather to explore their roots, create new music and celebrate their collective cultural heritage.
-They offer educational programs, outreach activities and residencies for K-12 schools, universities and the general public and will be at Tufts University, Purdue University, Berklee College of Music and others next season.
-A full-length album is in the works and will be out in March 2015.
+In addition to concerts, they offer educational programs and outreach activities for K-12 schools, universities and the general public.
+2015-16 residencies include Tufts University, Purdue University, Berklee College of Music, University of Arkansas and East Tennessee State University.
+The new album will be out on Borealis Records in March 2015.

 Lomax Project Documentary

 Maids When You’re Young

 One of the best discoveries of Celtic Connections.
 A transatlantic session with blood, guts and grit.

 - THE HERALD